akeneo/pim-api-docs/content/guides/ecommerce-connection/step1-who-does-what.md

 :::

 ::: info
-2 possible configurations to manage media:
+2 possible configurations to manage media with the PIM:
 * Akeneo PIM alone: the PIM manages media **as binaries**,
 * Akeneo PIM associated to a DAM/CDN: the PIM manages media **as URLs** (recommended method).
 :::